fildon/zod-docs/docs/schema-methods/transform.md

   .string()
   .uuid()
   .transform(async (id) => {
-    return await getUserById(id);
+    return await getUserById(id)
-  });
+  })
 ```

-> ⚠️ If your schema contains asynchronous transforms, you must use .parseAsync() or .safeParseAsync() to parse data.
+⚠️ If your schema contains asynchronous transforms, you must use .parseAsync() or .safeParseAsync() to parse data.
 Otherwise Zod will throw an error.